mdeely/albert-marketing-pages-jekyll/_landing_pages/examples.md

   cta_link: "#demo_form"
   description: Description # Does not display IF component_large is true

+## Lead gen component
 - component_name: leadGen
-  modal: true
+  modal: true # Include only if you want a modal.
+Must be set to "true"
-  modal_name: demo_form # Use "#the-modal-name-you-choose" in a cta_link to call that modal.
+  modal_name: demo_form # This is a unique identifier.
+Modal_name must contain "form" somewhere.
+Do not use this name twice on one page.
+Use "#modal-name-you-choose" in a cta_link to enact this modal.
   ## Paste the entirety of the "Javascript Embed Script" from formstack.
 Do not put quotes or anything around the code.
   embed_script: <script type="text/javascript" src="https://learnwithalbert.formstack.com/forms/js.php/untitled_form"></script><noscript><a href="https://learnwithalbert.formstack.com/forms/untitled_form" title="Online Form">Online Form - Demo Request Form</a></noscript>